johncosta/johnmcostaiii.com/content/posts/2025-08-07-ai-ml-learning.markdown

 * Using Dropout
 * Using bidirectional RNNs

+## Chapter 12: An introduction to tensorflow lite

+TensorFlow lite is a mobile version of TensorFlow.

+The book walks through the process of converting a model to TensorFlow lite and then using it.

 ## Taxonomy

 * __Autocorrelation__: The correlation of a signal with a delayed copy of itself as a function of delay.